spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 ## 2. Launch a local deployment

 When you want to try out your game, you need to launch a deployment; the deployment runs the game's functionality.
-We call the running deployment, the game "simulation" and what's happening in it, the "SpatialOS world".
+We call the running deployment the game "simulation", and what's happening in it, the "SpatialOS world".

 There are two types of deployment: local and cloud.